noacs-io/audit-filters-ofi-performance/Study-plan.md

 characterized by escalating levels of scrutiny.
-Notably, instances of mortality are directly referred to the multidisciplinary conference, where, in addition to assessing OFIs, a determination is made regarding whether the fatality was preventable or potentially preventable, a classification also falling under the purview of OFIs.
+Notably, instances of mortality are directly referred to the multidisciplinary conference, where, in addition to assessing OFIs, a determination is made regarding whether the death was preventable or potentially preventable, a classification also falling under the purview of OFIs.

-From 2014 to 2017 there was an effort put forward in identifying adverse outcomes which where unrelated to mortality, the review process underwent subsequent refinement and formalization during the study period.
+From 2013 to 2017 there was an effort put forward in identifying adverse outcomes which where unrelated to mortality, the review process underwent subsequent refinement and formalization during the study period.
 During this period each trauma patient case underwent individual